 California paid leave

-Additionally, California employees are also covered under the California Family Rights Act (CFRA), which also allows employees to take 12 weeks of paid or unpaid leave while retaining employer-provided health benefits.
-There are differences in how FMLA and CFRA covers employees, but they are more relevant to birth mothers.
+Additionally, California employees are also covered under the California Family Rights Act (CFRA), which also allows employees to take 12 weeks of

 What if my employer fires or retaliates against me?